 The foundation of Atea Sustainability Focus is the annual dialogue with Nordic IT buyers.
 The purpose is to identify the most pressing sustainability issues for the industry, but also to increase the understanding of how sustainability is prioritized in procurement of IT.

-In the 2022 survey, the typical respondent was an IT decision-maker from a large organization.
+In the latest survey, the typical respondent was an IT decision-maker from a large organization.
 This is important as it suggests that those who responded are people with potentially great influence.
 12 and 9 percent of those who responded work with sustainability or purchasing.

 On a scale 1 to 5, the average prioritization of sustainability is 3.8.
 Yet only a third set advanced sustainability requirements with award criteria and contract clauses.